maikereis/youtube-video-indexer/README.md

 # YouTube PubSubHubbub Indexer Architecture

 This document outlines the architecture for the YouTube PubSubHubbub indexer system, which processes YouTube content notifications, indexes them, and makes them searchable through an API.
+See [documentation](https://maikereis.github.io/youtube-video-indexer/)

 ## System Overview